Improve your Marketing Ops every week

 On the Agile team level, we’ve already covered the Agile meetings that keep teams on track at length on the blog.
 These continue to occur as the individual teams on the ART run their iteration cycles during the increment.

-Agile marketing teams or contributors on the ART will be expected to participate in these team meetings on a consistent basis.
+Agile marketing teams or contributors on the ART need to participate in these team meetings on a consistent basis to foster open communication and collaboration.

 In addition to team meetings, recurring program events serve similar functions on the team of teams level during the program increment.